cecat/UtilityWatchMQTT/DEV/README.md

 #define sumpPin     A4                      // pin for sump pump current sensor
 ```

-If you wire directly or use the Grove shield just make sure you update the pin assignments to the ones
+Whether you wire directly or use the Grove shield just make sure you update the pin assignments to the ones
 you select.